 Enable cold storage

-Method 1: When you create an ApsaraDB for HBase Performance-enhanced Edition cluster, you can choose whether to purchase cold storage and the capacity of cold storage on the cluster buy page.
+Select the cold storage option and configure the capacity on the cluster purchase page.
 For more information, see Purchase a cluster.

-You can use Java API or HBase Shell to create a table and modify the table properties.
-If you use the Java API, you must install the SDK for Java and configure the parameters first.
-For more information, see Use the ApsaraDB for HBase Java API to access an ApsaraDB for HBase Performance-enhanced Edition instance.
-If you use HBase Shell, you must install HBase Shell and configure the parameters first.
-For more information, see Use HBaseue Shell to access an ApsaraDB for HBase Performance-enhanced Edition instance.
+You can use HBase Shell or the Java API.
+Before using the Java API, set up the software development kit (SDK) — see Use the ApsaraDB for HBase Java API to access an ApsaraDB for HBase Performance-enhanced Edition instance.
+Before using HBase Shell, see Use HBase Shell to access an ApsaraDB for HBase Performance-enhanced Edition instance.

 HBase Shell